Lieutenant Colonel Rupert Kitching MBE, Chairman Alpine

 The 2020 Inter-Service Alpine Championships were another huge success with some outstanding performances from the racers and single Service teams competing at this final alpine event in the military winter calendar.
 The weather did its utmost to play havoc with the race programme including heavy rain and unusually mild weather at a curious altitude.
 However, agile programming, some extremely hard work from the ESF and Hill team, and some generous flexibility from our Telemark colleagues enabled a full programme of races to be delivered; albeit with a shorter Downhill/Super G in lieu of a full Downhill.
 With the onset of the global pandemic curtailing the season, this was one of the final winter sports championship events of the year.
 Unfortunately, the British Championships in Tignes, due to be held at the start of April were cancelled as cases of COVID-19 escalated across Europe.

 Otherwise ISSSC, this year, was no different from previous years with a seriously competitive, highly capable field and some superb courses testing the athletes to the hilt.
-On arrival in resort, rain and extremely mild conditions, a considerable way up the race piste, made for a tricky start to the competition.
 Attempts to run speed training and the Airbus Downhill at the start of the week were thwarted by poor conditions.
 A bold correction was made early to delay the Downhill in the hope of being able to stage it towards the back of the week and the more technical events were brought forward.
 This paid dividends and whilst we were forced to run shorter speed events than usual, we managed the full race programme.
 The mix of rain and then heavy snow made for some testing conditions to keep the athletes on their toes… or should I say edges!

 We are extremely fortunate in the world class facilities that Meribel offer and are privileged to have exclusive use of World Cup and Championship race pistes and support.
 This set up provides the perfect next step from the single Service Championships and is an appropriate test for the best skiers in the UK Armed Forces.
 The length complexity and pitch of the courses provide a perfect setting for the Service teams to battle it out.
 There is extremely limited room for error and even the top seed racers are not infallible.